 Which message types are taking the longest to process?

-This is the first question that you should be asking when you start monitoring an NServiceBus system.
-The handlers for these message types are the slowest part of your system, and if you want to spend time optimizing code, these message handlers are the best candidates to see improvements in your system.
+This is the first question to ask when setting up monitoring on an NServiceBus system.
+The handlers for these message types are the slowest part of a system, and if you want to spend time optimizing code, these message handlers are the best candidates to see improvements in your system.

 This part of the tutorial guides you through finding the message types that take the longest to process.